ECE-IoT/esp-iot-framework/docs/core/index.md

 ## Purpose

-The intention of the core functionallity is to simplify the development of ESP32 IoT Devices, which interact with AWS Services.
+The intention of the core functionality is to simplify the development of ESP32 IoT Devices, which interact with AWS Services.

-TODO mehr schreiben und umschreiben!

 ## Components